cra2ycoder/nxt-storefront/__requirements__/ARCHITECT_PLANS.md

 - Javascript Software Development Kit (JSSDK)
   - any pages can be exported as external js & css files to integrate with any 3rd party sites
 - All the components can be re-used to any other `ecomm` specific applications
-- Storeboard for all the UI and Data layers
+- Storyboard for all the UI and Data layers